pnp/PnP-Tools/Solutions/SharePoint.PermissiveFile.Scanner/README.md

 SharePoint.PermssiveFile.Scanner -t contoso -c admin@contoso.onmicrosoft.com -p mypassword
 ```

+## How to speed up the scanning?
+Using the light mode (-g) you can tell the scanner to leave out some resource intensive steps like retrieving all site owners and admins and analysing the found html files.
+Simply add -g to you command line to turn on the light mode.

 # Complete list of command line switches for the SharePoint Online version #

 ```Console